 Now if you do decide to use one of those RX coupons, you may be wondering:

-Can You Pair Pharmacy Coupons with Your Insurance Coverage?
+Can You Pair Prescription Coupons with Your Insurance Coverage?

 RX coupons are applied to your order at checkout.

 Since Canadian pharmacies don’t accept US-based or international healthcare insurance plans, you cannot use your coverage to pay for any part of your prescription costs during the online purchase.

 However, certain insurance companies may provide reimbursement for your medications when you order them from an online Canadian pharmacy.

 Your pharmacy coupon will be instantly applied to your order at checkout to lower your total amount.